 Also something else for you to consider are products like index funds and exchange traded funds (ETFs) that mirror mutual fund benchmarks for an incredibly low fee.

-Let me know what you think of mutual fund fees and do you consider fees when you are investing in a fund.
+Let me know if you consider fees when investing in a fund.